 Well, we certainly don't need added sugars but if your overall total diet doesn't usually contain them, having an ice cream as a Friday afternoon soul food certainly isn't going to hurt you.
 Nutrition is not that black and white.
 It's very much about your overall diet and less about one particular food being inherently evil.
 Eat the ice cream but don't eat it all the time.

 So what about fruit?
 I'd hate to think that this fear around eating fruit has scared people into putting down their bananas and mangoes.
 Fruit contains vitamins, minerals, antioxidants, fibre and other important compounds that are health SUPPORTIVE and are certainly not the most concerning thing about the western diet.
+They're not even close.
+They're not even concerning?
 If you want to monitor your overall sugar intake and create healthy trends, eat natural plant based foods MORE (which includes fruit!) and eat foods that contain added sugars less.

 So how do we know what type of sugar we’re eating?

-Stick with sugars that are naturally present in food.
+My advice is to stick with sugars that are naturally present in food, but to also not feel too guilty if you don't.
+Food is meant to be enjoyed.
+Just monitor how much you are consuming overall.
 That means that if you're monitoring your added sugar intake, you'd need to look out for any added sugars or sugar derivatives in the ingredient list of your food.
 If there are no added sugars in the ingredients list, yet there is still some grams of sugar in the nutritional panel, then the sugar is naturally present in the food and has not been added.
-For example, a banana bread that is made from bananas, wholemeal flour and eggs will not have any added sugars in the ingredient list however the nutrition panel will still have a gram figure of sugar because of the banana and wholemeal flour.
+For example, a banana bread that is made purely from bananas, almond flour and eggs will not have any added sugars in the ingredient list however the nutrition panel will still have a gram figure of sugar because of the banana.
 All foods have a sugar content, even vegetables, so I'm definitely not telling you to start avoiding vegetables because of sugar.
 I'm telling you to learn how to recognise added sugars from sugars naturally present in food.

 Here are the ingredients you want to look out for if you’re trying to avoid added sugars.
 A few may surprise you!
 The food industry has worked tirelessly to make sugar seem like ingredients that are anything but sugar: